Changissnz/why_I_would_use_LLMs/README.md

   - A realistic description of some of the underlying character traits of America's economic problems.
 - [Acknowledging Some Sentiments](https://github.com/Changissnz/acknowledging_some_sentiments__claude_generated)
   - source: Claude Sonnet 4.6
-  - A short story about a man that will probably never smile, in innocence, again.
+  - A short story about a man that will probably never smile in innocence, again.
 - [The Problems Keep Spilling](https://github.com/Changissnz/the_problems_keep_spilling__claude_generated)
   - source: Claude Sonnet 4.6
   - A short story on social organization apparently gone wrong, taking place in the ghetto.